kotlin-graphics/uno-sdk/README.md

 Gradle:
 ```
-["core", "gl"].each {
+implementation "com.github.kotlin-graphics.uno-sdk:uno-core:$unoVersion" // uno_version can be a release tag or a commit id
-    implementation "com.github.kotlin-graphics.uno-sdk:uno-$it:$uno_version" // uno_version can be a release tag or a commit id
+implementation "com.github.kotlin-graphics.uno-sdk:uno-awt:$unoVersion" // uno_version can be a release tag or a commit id
-}
 ```

 This is kind of a small suite, born and shaped around GL, it includes the gln dependencies, such as [unsigned support](https://github.com/elect86/kotlin-unsigned), [glm](https://github.com/kotlin-graphics/glm) and [gli](https://github.com/kotlin-graphics/gli).
 Its main usage is basically as wrapper for the lwjgl glfw binding.